 Entropy quantifies the energy of a substance that is no longer available to perform useful work.
 Because entropy tells so much about the usefulness of an amount of heat transferred in performing work, the steam tables include values of specific entropy (s = S/m) as part of the information tabulated.

 In general, specific entropy is a property of a substance, like pressure, temperature, and volume, but it cannot be measured directly.
-Normally, the entropy of a substance is given with respect to some reference value.
+Normally, the entropy of a substance is given for some reference value.
 For example, the specific entropy of water or steam is given using the reference that the specific entropy of water is zero at 0.01°C and normal atmospheric pressure, where s = 0.00 kJ/kg.
-The fact that the absolute value of specific entropy is unknown is not a problem, however, because it is the change in specific entropy (∆s) and not the absolute value that is important in practical problems.
+The absolute value of specific entropy is unknown is not a problem, however, because it is the change in specific entropy (∆s) and not the absolute value that is important in practical problems.

 Temperature-entropy Diagrams – T-s Diagrams